ChronicChannel-test/uk-aq-ops/system_docs/uk-aq-cache-proxy.md

 - Keep test/prod hostnames and origin allowlists separated by environment.
 - Upstream edge functions must validate `X-UK-AQ-Upstream-Auth` with the same `UK_AQ_EDGE_UPSTREAM_SECRET`.
 - Same-origin browser requests are accepted even when `Origin` is omitted (fallback uses `Sec-Fetch-Site: same-origin` or same-origin `Referer`).
+- Response diagnostics include `X-UK-AQ-Upstream-Attempts` and (when retries were used) `X-UK-AQ-Upstream-Retry`.